mitogen-hq/mitogen/docs/api.rst

         If not ``None``, a reference to a function invoked as `notify(receiver)` when a new message is delivered to this receiver.
-        Used by :py:class:`mitogen.master.Select` to implement waiting on multiple receivers.
+        Used by :py:class:`mitogen.select.Select` to implement waiting on multiple receivers.

     .. py:method:: to_sender ()